-- Award the victim temporary custody of the children. - Order child support payments. - Prevent the abuser from changing or dropping any insurance. - Require the abuser to get into a counseling program that focuses on battering, substance abuse or both, if appropriate. - Restrain the Respondent from owning or obtaining firearms or ammunition - Lasts for 2 years and can be extended for longer.
+- Order child support payments. - Prevent the abuser from changing or dropping any insurance. - Require the abuser to get into a counseling program that focuses on battering, substance abuse or both, if appropriate. - Restrain the Respondent from owning or obtaining firearms or ammunition - Lasts for 2 years and can be extended for longer.